 - Keep a safe distance from others on the road.
 Bicyclists should not tailgate vehicles and must leave a minimum distance of 3 feet from the car in front of them.
 Vehicles are encouraged to stay at the same distance behind a bicyclist, as well.

 - Make eye contact with motorists.
-Making eye contact with vehiclists is a form of communication that assures they acknowledge your existence on the road and right to be there.
+Making eye contact with motorists is a form of communication that confirms they acknowledge your existence.
 It also reinforces right-of-way rules.

 - Ride with confidence.
 Bicyclists who believe in their bike riding skills can create a safe environment when out on the road.
 If a vehicle notices a bicyclist who acts hesitant or swerves on the road, it makes the driver just as nervous and can cause an accident.